YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * Set ydb_chset to UTF-8.

-* Consider adding these environment variables in your login file so you do not have to create them again the next time you start your shell.
+* Consider adding these environment variables to your login file so you do not have to create them again the next time you start your shell.

 * Set up the following aliases to run YottaDB and its utilities.